-Selection Criteria for Participants: Participants in this cooperative agreement will receive a briefing by Azteca Enterprises that will enable them to understand the tenets of this agreement.
+Selection Criteria for Participants: Participants in this cooperative agreement will receive a briefing by the McCarthy Vaughn Partnership that will enable them to understand the tenets of this agreement.
 Participants should understand the principles and guidelines of this agreement and realize the purpose of the cooperative agreement is to enhance their awareness of safety and health and improve their safety and health program.

-Executive Commitment: Participants agree to submit a letter stating executive commitment to developing and maintaining a safety and health program for this construction project.
+Executive Commitment: Participants agree to submit a letter stating executive commitment to develop and maintain a safety and health program for this construction project.
 It should make clear such a program is a priority for the officer and that he (or she) will personally track programs and hold managers accountable for administration of the program.
-The letter should be addressed to the OSHA Dallas Area Office Area Director.
+The letter should be addressed to the OSHA Dallas Area Director, Gregory Wynn.
 A similar letter should be addressed to managers and employees and posted for two months in the workplace.
 Such letters must also be translated (in writing) in the language of the workers.
 Elements of a safety and health management program are described below: